-The improvements at Denning Park will increase the number of residents that utilize the site after project completion.
-This will provide recreation that residents of all ability can enjoy while increasing the physical appeal of Denning Park.
+The improvements at Denning Park will increase the number of residents that utilize the park.
+In addition, all equipment to be installed will be ADA compliant and provide recreation for differently abled residents while increasing the physical appeal of Denning Park.